platformsh/platformsh-docs/docs/src/bestpractices/oneormany.md

 ## Discrete projects

 If your applications are discrete systems that are only incidentally related (such as because you wrote both of them), make them separate projects.
-That will provide the most flexible development workflow.
+That provides the most flexible development workflow.
-It will also be cheaper, as running multiple applications in a single project requires at least a Medium plan, which costs more than two Standard plans.
+It is cheaper, as running multiple applications in a single project requires at least a Medium plan, which costs more than two Standard plans.

 Discrete projects are appropriate if:

 * You want to deploy new releases of each application independently of the others.
 * The projects are for different customers/clients.
 * The projects do not need deep internal knowledge of each other's data.
-* Different teams will be working on different applications.
+* Different teams are working on different applications.
 * You want to develop true-microservices, where each microservice is fully stand-alone process with its own data.

 If you are uncertain how your needs map to projects, it probably means they should be separate, discrete projects.